konfou/konfou.github.io/_posts/2021-03-23-pantheon-of-distributed-operating-systems.md

 and maintained  by Vita  Nuova.
 Inferno  is based on  Plan 9  ideas but takes a more radical approach, as seen by the following new aspects.

  *   [Limbo], a  new garbage-collected  concurrent language  with C-like syntax.
 It can  be considered a director successor to  Alef.
-The very popular nowdays Go contains ideas found in Limbo.
+The very popular nowadays Go contains ideas found in Limbo.

  * Dis, a virtual machine designed for portability and JIT.

  * Runs on hardware standalone  or hosted.
 Explainining, Inferno can run as a user application on top of an existing operating system.